Follow the links below for individual policies.

-Employees who complete one year of service and who work in the Northern Saskatchewan Administrative District are entitled to one extra week of vacation (Special Northern Leave).
+Employees who complete one year of service and who work in the Northern Saskatchewan Administrative District are eligible for one extra week of vacation (Special Northern Leave).

-Employees will be eligible for vacation leave entitlements based on eligible service as outlined in
+Employees will be eligible for vacation leave credits based on eligible service as outlined in

 The Public Service Regulations, 1999, section 47.1

 Permanent and non-permanent employees who work undefined hours on- a full-time basis are eligible for 12 SDOs per fiscal year.

 Permanent employees who work undefined hours on a variable hours basis are eligible for SDOs on a pro-rated basis.